 - papillae are covered by cells with eosinophilic cytoplasm and enlarged nuclei.

-- “Psamomma bodies” with concentric lamellae composed partly of thyroglobulin are more common in some variants of papillary carcinoma thyroid.
+- “Psamomma bodies” with concentric lamellae composed partly of thyroglobulin are more common in approximately 50% of papillary carcinoma thyroid.
+These are the scarred remnants of tumor papillae that presumably infarcted.

-- tumor cells containing enlarged, overlapping nuclei with nuclear clearing (“Orphan Annie cells”) and nuclear grooves and nuclear membrane irregularities
+- tumor cells containing large, oval, crowded and overlapping nuclei with nuclear clearing (“Orphan Annie cells”) and nuclear grooves and nuclear membrane irregularities

 - Some tumors may show squamous metaplasia and some may contain multinucleated giant cells also.